nieyuyao/simple-ime/README.md

 # Simple Ime
-An browser plugin to use Chinese Pinyin Input Method.
+An simple browser tool to use Chinese Pinyin Input Method (IME).

 #### Development